Ways to pay down debt

 If you chose this option, here's what to do:

-3. Take your account with the highest interest rate and start paying more than the minimum payment.
-Do whatever you can afford here - the more you pay, the quicker the debt will be paid off.
-DYK?
-With many forms of debt, minimum-only payments are typically applied to interest first; making it very difficult to make a dent in your principal balance (outstanding amount owed).
+- Did You Know: With many forms of debt, minimum-only payments are typically applied to interest first; making it very difficult to make a dent in your principal balance (outstanding amount owed).
 And interest accrues based on your outstanding principal.
 If you don't pay down the principal amount, then basically, you're just making interest payments.

-4. Continue to pay the minimum balance on your other accounts with lower interest rates.
+- Continue to pay the minimum balance on your other accounts with lower interest rates.

 Slay strategy 2: Pay off the lowest balance first

-Now let's take a look at your balance as the priority rather than the interest rate.
+Now let's take a look at your loan balance as the priority rather than the interest rate.
 Start with the accounts with the lowest balance and work your way up to the accounts with higher balances.
 Even if the accounts have lower interest rates, paying them off can simplify your debt - we'll take that win!

 Slay strategy 3: Consolidate your debt